Sarshad070121/LibraryManagementSystem/Questions.md

 25. Show the number of consumers and the number of books they have issued so far (assuming none have been returned).

 ---

-✅ These queries cover filtering, aggregation, joins, and analytical SQL use cases.